-A category search for machine knitting/mosaics and mazes design will lead to my previous blog posts on the topic.
+A category search for machine knitting/mosaics and mazes design will lead to my blog posts on the topic.
 Among later posts, one method for color separations for this fabric using Gimp alone may be found in 2021/07/18/gimp-update-for-mac-2/.

 Previous posts on working with Mc Numbers include: knit charting using Numbers 2 which covers basics, keyboard shortcuts, and more,

 Numbers to GIMP for creating images for electronic download, charting knits color separations 2, charting knits, color separations 1, lace mesh motif charting, charting knit repeats using numbers 1, visualizing knit cables, knit graph paper

 Rules for and appearance of designs: Mosaics and mazes: machine knits_ from design to pattern

 To knit these fabrics use one light color and one dark for major contrast is recommended.
 Matching the dark yarn to dark squares and reversing their positions may produce interesting optical variations.
 The resulting knit has reduced floats and is not as bulky as traditional Fair Isle.
 Many patterns published in punchcard machine pattern books will produce such patterns when knitting on a single bed, changing color every 2 rows.
 White squares need to be 2 rows high, no more than one square wide.
 A page from one such reference: What appears as a maze designs in the swatch photos below would actually be unsuitable for use in the mosaic separation discussed in this post.
 The cards are designed for tuck (or slip) with color changes every 2 rows.
 The approach for planning and charting out such fabrics would be a very different one